tsgates/arch-wiki-markdown/wiki/VCS_PKGBUILD_Guidelines.md

 -   vcs+ is needed for URLs that do not reflect the VCS type, e.g. git+http://some_repo.
 -   url is the URL to the distant or local repo
--   #fragment (optional) is needed to pull a specific branch or commit
+-   #fragment (optional) is needed to pull a specific branch or commit.
+    See man PKGBUILD for more information on the fragments available for each VCS.

 An example Git source array: